ywiyogo/AssetFolio/README.md

 ### WxWidget GUI

 For a beginner, building a GUI application with wxWidget without a builder/creator tool is very challenging.
-The wxFormBuilder has made my DUI design more convenient than building from scratch without a builder tool.
+The [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder) has made my GUI design more convenient than building from scratch without a builder tool.

 Creating and starting an asynchronous task from the main GUI task leads to an unpredictable program crash during the runtime.
 Thus, instead of creating a `std::async`, an UpdaterThread class which is derived from `wxThread` is created and called in the `initWatchlistGrid)()`.